Donald Miller Jr.: Journeyman jockey and later career

 Between 1982 and 1992, Miller won eighteen Grade III races, one Grade II race and four Grade I races.
 For his Grade III wins, Miller won the Barbara Fritchie Handicap four times, including both of the races held in the 1984 edition.
 Other Grade III wins that Miller won more than once were the Woodlawn Stakes, Riggs Handicap and John B. Campbell Handicap.
 In Grade II races, Miller won the 1982 Long Look Handicap with Lady Dean.

 As a Grade I racer, Miller's first win was with Smart n Slick at the 1983 Sapling Stakes.
 He also won the 1984 Monmouth Handicap with Believe the Queen and the 1987 Hempstead Handicap with Catatonic.
 At Triple Crown of Thoroughbred Racing events, Miller won the 1983 Preakness Stakes with Deputed Testamony.
-Miller rode the horse as Billy Boniface's third backup after Herb McCauley decided to ride Parfaitement instead of Deputed Testamony at the Preakness Stakes.
-At additional Preakness editions, Miller was tenth in 1984, fourth in 1985 and fifth in 1986 on different horses.
+Miller rode the horse as Billy Boniface's third backup after Herb McCauley decided to ride Parfaitement instead of Deputed Testamony.
+At the next three editions of the Preakness editions, Miller's highest finish was fourth in 1985.
 In other events, Miller was sixth at the 1983 Belmont Stakes and eleventh at the 1989 Kentucky Derby.
 At the 1989 Breeders' Cup Mile, Miller finished in tenth place.

 Throughout his career, Miller primarily raced in Maryland while also competing in Kentucky, Arkansas and Delaware.
 During the early to mid 1980s, Miller had the most wins in multiple seasons at Pimlico Race Course.
 In June 1996, Miller lost all of his hearing in a horse racing accident.
 After his hearing was partially restored, Miller retired in September 1996 to prevent himself from "[losing his] hearing for good".
 Overall, Miller received over $37 million of prize winnings and had 2,856 race wins.
 Of his wins, Miller was a five time Jennings Handicap winner and rode Little Bold John during 21 wins in stakes races.

 After ending his horse racing career in 1996, Miller started working in real estate.
 From the late 1990s to 2010s, Miller was a real estate agent.
 During this time period, Miller started a website in 1999 about jockeys.